1804 Haitian massacre: Effects in Haiti

 Dessalines was eager to assure that Haiti was not a threat to other nations.
 He directed efforts to establish friendly relations also to nations where slavery was still allowed.

 In the 1805 constitution, all citizens were defined as "black".
 The constitution also banned white men from owning land, except for people already born or born in the future to white women who were naturalized as Haitian citizens and the Germans and Poles who got Haitian citizenship.
-The massacre had a long-lasting effect on the view of the Haitian Revolution.
-It helped to create a legacy of racial hostility in Haitian society.